lukso-network/network-docker-containers/README.md

 - `genesis.ssz`
 - `genesis.json`

-**⚠️ Important:** for mainnet launch, you have to select the genesis files with the initial supply you want to have:
+**⚠️ Important:** for mainnet launch, you have to select the genesis files with the initial supply you want to have (cf. step 6 below):

 - `genesis_32.ssz`, `genesis_42.ssz` or `genesis_100.ssz`
 - `genesis_32.json`, `genesis_42.json` or `genesis_100.json`